thomasjo/atom-latex/README.md

 | `root`                                  | file path, e.g. `../file.tex`                  | Specify the root file that should be built.
 Only available via "magic" TeX comments.      |

-There are additional settings that may be configured for the DiCy builder that may not be accessible from this package's setting page but can be set via a YAML options file or TeX magic comments.
+There are additional settings that may be configured for the DiCy builder that may not be accessible from this package's setting page, but can be set via a YAML options file or TeX magic comments.
 For more details please see [Options][DiCy Options] and [Configuration][DiCy Configuration] in the DiCy documentation.